mit-ga3/mit-ga3.github.io/ga3-event.md

 ## G/L Account
-* Select an appropriate purchase category.
-Click for the drop down.
+* Select the appropriate purchase category.
+Click in Atlas for the drop down or see [Frequently used G/L Accounts](https://vpf.mit.edu/frequently-used-gl-accounts?check_logged_in=1).
 * Most common G/L Accounts:
     * `421000 - Meetings - Food &; Beverages`
     * `421200 - Food`